juntaic7/juntaic7.github.io/content/publication/acl-2025/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Annual Conference of the Association for Computational Linguistics*
+publication:  In *Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics*
 publication_short: In *ACL 2025*

 abstract: Add your paper abstract here.